ThomasFoydel/mern-heroku-template/README.md

 /api/
 ```

-Since the front end proxies requests to any url beginning with /api/
+Since the front end will proxy requests to any url beginning with /api/
 from port 3000 to port 8000 in development

 example route: